 That’s the reason the worksheets on EnglishHints.com almost always include links to reading and/or listening activities and often discussion ideas and games as well as practice using the new words.

-The next few paragraphs explain the rationale of these worksheets, the type of vocabulary covered, etc. If you would prefer to go directly to the worksheets, here are the links:
+The next few paragraphs explain the rationale of these vocabulary worksheets.
+If you would prefer to go directly to the worksheets, here are the links:

 The Scientific Method (free)

 The academic English vocabulary worksheets on this page (as well as the Basic Academic Vocabulary pdf) are designed for middle-school through adult intermediate ESL students, though many high beginners (or native speakers) could use them.
 There are also some advanced vocabulary worksheets on Free Printable Worksheets.

 The biggest difference between the intermediate worksheets on this page and the advanced ones on the Free Printable Worksheets page is the amount of vocabulary practiced on a page.